 - Holding down CTRL+SHIFT removes objects from an existing selection.

 The selection menu provides a variety of methods to select a subset of the scene objects.
 Additionally, selection sets can be saved, applied and edited.
-The menu can be accessed either over the main menuor by using the context menu of the view port.
+The menu can be accessed over the main menu.

 Isolation mode (I) and per-viewport layer-visibility (F9, F10, F11, F12) have no influence on the selection result.
 However, per-scene layer-visiblity (controlled in the scene window) does influence the result.